somhi/PCXT_DeMiSTify/deca/README.md

 cd DeMiSTify
 #Create file site.mk in DeMiSTify folder
 cp site.template site.mk
+#Edit site.mk and add your own PATHs to Quartus (Q18)
+gedit site.mk
 #Go back to root folder and do a make with board target (deca, neptuno, uareloaded, atlas_cyc).
 If not specified it will compile for all targets.
 cd ..
 make BOARD=deca